Solved! What is a Perennial?

 Perennials don’t last forever, but many can hang on for years if properly cared for.
-The other thing to remember is that not all perennial plants can survive the winter in every plant hardiness zone, which is why it’s important to know your zone and select plants accordingly.
+The other thing to remember is that not all perennial plants can survive the winter in every USDA hardiness zone, which is why it’s important to know which zone you live in and select plants accordingly.
 Plants that may be perennial further south may not survive in the blustery northeast.
 Dahlias, for instance, are perennial in the southern U.S. but won’t last the winter further north.
 If you’re buying a perennial plant from a nursery, check its label to confirm whether it’s perennial in your zone.

 It’s important to water newly planted perennials deeply and regularly to help them establish a robust root system.
 Keeping out weeds is also essential to their well-being.
 Fertilizing isn’t too big a worry, though.
 Most people are more likely to overfertilize their perennials, which can keep them from producing flowers.

-Most perennials must be pruned before they can regrow.
+Most types of perennials must be pruned before they can regrow.